Ex-Megadeth bassist David Ellefson admits to "masturbating encounters" with woman in new police report

 Announcing Ellefson’s departure from Megadeth following the incident last month (May 24), frontman Dave Mustaine said an “already strained relationship” between the band and Ellefson, in addition to the grooming allegations, were enough “to make working together impossible moving forward”.

-After subsequent rumours that he would be replacing Ellefson, ex-Metallica bassist John Newsted denied the reports.
+After subsequent rumours that he would be replacing Ellefson, ex-Metallica bassist Jason Newsted denied the reports.
 A replacement has yet to be announced.